Sindangan: World War II

+In the 1960s, Sindangan has already surpassed the population of its mother town Dapitan and Katipunan and it was in these years that Sindangan gained political prominence in the province.
+Despite the consequent reduction of its territory over the past decades and afterwards due to the conversion of its selected barrios into separate municipalities, Sindangan’s population has not been reduced lower than its current population unlike its other neighboring municipalities who went the same process of territorial reduction in light of creating newer municipalities.
+These findings would later cement Sindangan as the most rapidly growing municipality in the province and would later be regarded as the most populous municipality in Zamboanga del Norte.

 Geography

 Sindangan lies on the northwest corridor of Zamboanga del Norte.
 Its diverse geography ranges from Sulu Sea on the west and southwest, the Municipality of Leon Postigo on the south, the Municipality of Siayan on the east, the Municipality of Bayog, Zamboanga del Sur on the southeast, and the Municipality of Jose Dalman on the north.
 Ranging from plain, slightly rolling, hilly to mountainous terrains, the Municipality of Sindangan embraces 45,100 hectares of land.
 Of its 52 barangays, 22 are situated along the seacoast, bountifully blessed with marine resources which gained Sindangan the title “the fishing capital of Zamboanga del Norte.”

 It is approximately 86 kilometers away from Dipolog and 234 kilometers away from Zamboanga City.
 Hence, the municipality is identified as the trading hub of the province considering, this is a major terminal point for links to Dipolog down to Ipil and further down south to Zamboanga City.